jwilld/Artist-Concerts-API/README.md

 # Artist Concerts API

 # Description
 This API shows concert information for an artist from Ticketmaster.
-The information about the artist includes their concert videos from youtube and genre.
+The information about the artist includes their concert videos from youtube and hits.
 Ultimately this would eliminate the need to navigate between Ticketmaster and Youtube to see how an artist's concert is.